-We are opposed to all forms of unlawful and unfair discrimination and all students and parents, tutors and facilitators will be treated fairly and with respect and when The DJW School of Acting is casting for an external project and seeks to employ, promote or submit for castings within the School, it will be on the basis of their aptitude and ability.
+We are opposed to all forms of unlawful and unfair discrimination and all students and parents, tutors and facilitators will be treated fairly and with respect and when DJW Talent is casting for an external project and seeks to employ, promote or submit for castings within workshops, it will be on the basis of their aptitude and ability.

 With that in mind, we must allow individuals the platform to express themselves in their own way, with a mindful eye and ear on anything which may bring about concern to others.
-Deliberately being disruptive for sake of controversy or to disrespect, discourage, put down or create an anxiety producing atmosphere to others, will be met with a firm rejection.
+Deliberately being disruptive for sake of controversy or to disrespect, discourage, put down or create an anxiety producing atmosphere to others, will be met with a firm rejection and/or termination of agreement without any further warning.

 DJW encourage difference of opinion, but we must be sensitive to the rest of the group.
-DJW School tutors ask for students to positively aim to hit the brief set out in class and if students use this as an opportunity to rebel, express or promote negativity, it will be met with a possible termination of your agreement with us.
+DJW tutors ask for students to positively aim to hit the brief set out in class and if students use this as an opportunity to rebel, express or promote negativity, it will be met with a possible termination of agreement with us.